Norbert Wiener: Family and Youth

-A child prodigy, he graduated from Ayer High School in 1906 at 11 years of age, and Wiener then entered Tufts College.
+He graduated from Ayer High School in 1906 at 11 years of age, and Wiener then entered Tufts College.
 He was awarded a BA in mathematics in 1909 at the age of 14, whereupon he began graduate studies of zoology at Harvard.
 In 1910 he transferred to Cornell to study philosophy.
 He graduated in 1911 at 17 years of age.